Jota hat-trick as five-goal Liverpool crush Atalanta - RFI

 Jota then again got the better of Hateboer for his second after 33 minutes with Sportiello denying Mane the chance of a third minutes later.

-But Salah broke through two minutes after the break and set up Mane for the fourth two minutes later past an out-rushing Sportiello, with Jota completing the rout on 55 minutes.
+But Salah broke through two minutes after the break and set up Mane for the fourth two minutes later past an on-rushing Sportiello, with Jota completing the rout on 55 minutes.

 The Portuguese became just the second player to score on his first two starts in the Champions League for Liverpool since Robbie Keane 2008, having opened the scoring in a 2-0 win over Midtjylland last time out.